Microsoft/MCW-Big-Compute/Hands-on lab/Before the HOL - High Performance Computing.md

     ![Screenshot of an empty Batch Explorer dashboard.](media/batch-explorer-dashboard.png "Batch Explorer dashboard")

-7. Note that you can switch between your subscription be selecting the subscriptions drop down.
+7. Note that you can switch between your subscription by selecting the subscriptions drop down.

     ![In the Batch accounts section, Subscriptions is set to pay as you go.](media/image7.png "Batch accounts section")